 Women have been battling for gender equality for over 140 years.
 The history of gender diversity within the workforce has been a bumpy road and whilst other industries continue to take strides towards closing the gender gap, the Tech industry is one of few who are arguably falling behind.

-With only 19% of the tech workforce being female – the lowest in all industries – it’s clear we have some milestones to go.
-Among that 19%, 66% of women feel there is no clear path forward for them within their current company.
-And the icing on the cake, women are 22% more likely to experience “imposter syndrome” in the workplace.
+In 2023, only 26% of the tech workforce being female – the lowest in all industries – it’s clear we have some milestones to go.
+And the icing on the cake, among that 26%, 76% of women have experienced gender discrimination or bias whilst working in a tech role.

 With the studies and statistics casting a shadow over the tech industry, we wanted to take the time to dive deeper into the subject.
 Talking to some of our own female employees, we explored what they have found particularly challenging and better yet, how can we help them feel empowered.